 Reserve the MRC for your own special event

-The Multicultural Resource Center is available Monday and Tuesday from 4:00 pm to 7:00 pm and Wednesday and Thursday from 4:00 pm to 9:00 pm to the UNCG community for special multicultural events and gatherings.
+The Multicultural Resource Center is available Monday through Thursday from 4:00 pm to 9:00 pm to the UNCG community for special multicultural events and gatherings.

 Faculty!
 Add the MRC to your list of campus assets!

 You can reserve the MRC for an occasional class meeting or a special class presentation.
 For example, the MRC is very conducive to hosting discussion forums.
 A teaching station is available in the Lecture Area with comfortable seating for 28.
 The casual Lounge Area can accommodate 16 on our upholstered sofas and club chairs.
 Both areas can accommodate addi- tional audience members using chairs from the surrounding study tables.

 Bring your class to view our art exhibits – two exhibits inspired by a cultural theme are mounted each semester.
 Also encourage your students to attend the reception in the MRC to meet the featured artists.
 Visiting the art exhibits and talking with the artists may serve as a vehicle to generate discussions in or outside of class.